vinaymamidala/SimplePingManager/README.md

-# Ping Manager
+# SimplePingManager

 ## Introduction

-This is the Ping Manager Service.
+This is the Simple Ping Manager Service.
 A small project that can help to health-check of any URL.
 Just enter your URL and IP address and wait for the response.

 ## Building